Gloire-class ironclad: Design and description

 Designed by the French naval architect Henri Dupuy de Lôme, the ships of the class were intended to fight in the line of battle, unlike the first British ironclads.
 The ships were 77.25–78.22 m long, with a beam of 17 m.
 They had a maximum draft of 8.48 m, a depth of hold of 10.67 m and displaced 5618–5650 t.
 The ships of the class had a high metacentric height of 7 ft and consequently rolled badly.
 With their gun ports only 1.88 m above the waterline, they proved to be very wet.
 They had a crew of 570 officers and enlisted men.

 The ships of the Gloire class had a single horizontal return connecting-rod compound steam engine that drove a six-bladed, 5.8 m propeller.
 The engine was powered by eight Indret oval boilers and was designed for a capacity of 2500 ihp.
 On sea trials, the ships exceeded 13 kn.
 They carried a maximum of 675 t of coal which allowed them to steam for 4000 km at a speed of 8 kn.
 The Gloire-class ships were initially fitted with a light barquentine rig with three masts that had a sail area around 11800 sqft.
-This was later changed to a full ship rig of 27000 sqft, but later had to be reduced because excessive rolling.
+This was later changed to a full ship rig of 27000 sqft, but later had to be reduced because of excessive rolling.